 My many interests include philosophy, sociology, ethics, evidence-based medicine, neuroscience, medical humanities, the history of science and medicine, narrative medicine, architecture, horticulture, ecology, design, sculpture, poetry, archaeology, local history, family history, photography and filmmaking.

 As a Trustee of the William Adam house Mavisbank, that is currently ruinous, I wrote “Repeats its Love”.
 This book covers the history of Mavisbank and the narrative of many of its occupants, including its last 100 years as a hospital.

 The other book that I have written is “Deeside tales – The stories of a small glen”.
 This book was the culmination of ten years research walking through the history of remotest Royal Deeside.

 Both my ‘books’ are published on Lulu.
 I make no profit from them as this was not why I wrote them.

-I have made over 500 films and currently a number of these films are on my website Omphalos.
+I have made over 800 short films and currently a number of these films are on my website Omphalos.